shaunwarman/hapi-dash/README.md

-# pi-spotify
+# Hapi-dash
-A spotify client on the raspberry pi
+A hapi dashboard using reactjs